A System-Level Analysis of Conference Peer Review: Institutional Memory

 \subsection{Review Burden and Tradeoffs}

-As we discussed in the introduction, we are primarily interested in the tradeoff between the conference's quality and the review burden, which is captured by the number of requested reviews imposed on the community.\footnote{This downplays the utility of the authors, a fact which is discussed in \cref{sec:limitations}.} We call this the QB-tradeoff.
-We denote the expected number of reviews of a paper by $\PaperReviews$, which will be called the \emph{review burden}.
-To be precise, the conference's policy, along with the author's best response, determines a probability distribution $\NumSubmitDist$, where $\NumSubmitProb{t} = \Prob{\text{The paper is submitted at least $t$ times}}$.
-Then, $\PaperReviews = \NumReviews \cdot \sum_{t = 1}^{\infty} \NumSubmitProb{t}$.
+As we discussed in the introduction, we are primarily interested in the utility of the conference committee, the reviewers, and the authors.
+The ``utility'' of the conference committee is essentially captured by the conference quality $\CONFUTIL$ as defined in \cref{sec:model-acc-policy}.
+The utility of the authors, captured by the author welfare, $\AUTHUTIL$, is the sum of all authors' utilities conditioned on acceptance to the prestigious conference, and is denoted by $\AUTHUTIL$.\fangcomment{Future note.
+Why don't we define the author welfare as the sum of all author's utility, but only those getting accepted to the prestigious one?}\yzcomment{I don't feel strongly about the difference.
+Maybe a note for future.} We use the \emph{review burden} $\PaperReviews$ as a measure of the reviewers' utility, which is the expected number of reviews assigned to a random paper.
+To be precise, the conference's policy, along with an author's best response, determines a probability distribution $\NumSubmitDist$, where $\NumSubmitProb{t} = \Prob{\text{The paper is submitted at least $t$ times}}$.
+Then, $\PaperReviews = \NumReviews \cdot \sum_{t = 1}^{\infty} \NumSubmitProb{t}$ is the expected number of reviews incurred by a submission.
 In the limit as the number of rounds becomes large, the reviewing load is spread out evenly over rounds.
 Therefore, with $\NumNewPapers$ new submissions in each round, the review burden on the community is $\NumNewPapers \PaperReviews$.